Skip to page content

 The Food and Drink sector has become increasingly important on the regional government agenda in recent years, with food tourism growing in the South East.
 British food (Buy British) has become hugely popular in and outside the UK, with customers growing more environmentally aware.
 There is a shift toward local and sustainable food.

-The proposal will produce:
+The project will produce:

 • A regional website and portal to signpost customers to local food and drink businesses showing the SELEP region (buylocalfoodanddrink.co.uk), which is a centralised food and drink platform for the area aimed at consumers(B2C page) and businesses (B2B page) looking to buy local in the Southeast;